 Formerly Assistant Coach at Lake Highland (FL), and Head Coach of Fairmont Prep (CA), Ransom Everglades (FL) & Pembroke Hill (MO)

-Coached for 15 years – Have coached all events.
+Coached for nearly 20 years – Have coached all events.
 Have coached both national circuit policy & PF.

 Public Forum Paradigm

-- Absent any other framing arguments, I will default to an utilitarian offense/defense paradigm.
+- Absent any other framing arguments, I will default to a utilitarian offense/defense paradigm.

 - Narrow the 2nd half of the round down to one key contention-level impact story and 1-2 key answers on your opponents’ case.